lwojcik/tridi/README.md

 # Tridi

 **This library is no longer supported or maintained.
-[Read the full story on my blog](https://www.offbeatbits.com/that-tiny-javascript-library-that-couldnt/)**
+[Read the story of Tridi on my blog &raquo;](https://www.offbeatbits.com/that-tiny-javascript-library-that-couldnt/)**

 Tridi is a flexible JavaScript library for 360-degree 3D product visualizations based on series of images.
 Works on mobile and desktop browsers.